 Last but not least, be aware of “poison arrows.”
 In Feng Shui poison arrows refer to sharp corners that point at your child from a near distance, creating a sense of pressure and stress.
 Poison arrows can interfere with everything from sleeping well to developing good study habits.

-For example, is there a nightstand near your daughter’s bed whose sharp corners point at her head as she sleeps?
+For example, is there a nightstand that points sharp corners toward your child’s head as they sleep?
 If so, either replace the nightstand with one with rounded edges, or cover the nightstand with a piece of cloth to blunt the effect of the arrows.

 As you can see, every item in your child’s environment has a powerful effect.
-Taking the time now to create a supportive space by using Feng Shui in your child’s room makes it easier on everyone as your child embarks on her exciting life journey!
+Taking the time now to create a supportive space by using Feng Shui in your child’s room can help them well balanced so they can go about the process of growing and learning.

 You are most welcome.
 I wish you and your family the best in your new home.